Ali42Ibr/Woo-Woo-Network/Exploratory.md

 Sendinblue - AdvantagesL Easy access to resources, support from company.
 Disadvantages: Lower customizability, subscription fee.

 DBMS
-Seqquelize - Allows us to communicate with relational databases more easily
+Seqquelize - Allows us to communicate with relational databases more easily.
+It does not require as much code and is less redundant which saves time.
+This also makes the code more robust and secure.

 SQLite - The relational DBMS we're implementing for production.
 Pros: SQLite is a server-less and self-contained database, meaning that we don't need a server to run it unlike MySQL for instance.
 Effective for small projects/standalone apps and for basic development and testing.
 Cons: SQLite's library is  smaller in size, less flexible when it comes to data types, and has less security built in.
 Not scalable.